MintyFreeesh/AET-IT-Webpage/README.md

 3. Changed call to action button to "explore"
 4. Changed second call to action to "Academies"
 5. Changed third call to action to "Student Resources"
-4. Changed background color for "About me" page
+4. Changed background color for "About Us" page
-5. Centered the circles on the a "About me" page and changed the description for each
+5. Centered the circles on the a "About Us" page and changed the description for each
-6. Changing the head of the "About me" page and the description for each part of the page
+6. Changing the head of the "About Us" page and the description for each part of the page
-7. Changed the images in the circles for the "About me" page
+7. Changed the images in the circles for the "About Us" page
 8. Fitting the pictures in the circles --> making the rectangular pictures circular
-9. Updated the whole "About me" page to include the "about the academies" section, "About the IT pathway" section, two student testimonials, and 3 students projects
+9. Updated the whole "About Us" page to include the "about the academies" section, "About the IT pathway" section, two student testimonials, and 3 students projects
-10. Changed color of the first part of "About me" page
+10. Changed color of the first part of "About Us" page
 11. Added club names and descriptions to the "Student Resources" page
-12. Took out the About the Academies section in the "About Me" page
+12. Took out the About the Academies section in the "About Us" page
+13. Added student pictures to the testimonials section on the "About Us" page

 ##Contributing: Esha
 1. Edited the secondary memos on the montage to "It's where you should be"